Skip to main content

 Malware Detection Platform Feed Query

-The feed will return at most 1000 records, or a little bit over 1000 if there are multiple records with the same timestamp.
+The feed returns at most 1000 records, or slightly more than 1000 if several records share the same timestamp.
 To fetch the next batch of records, use the timestamp from the response increased by 1.

-If the requested timestamp is not within the last 365 days, the service will respond with the status code 400 Bad Request.
+If the requested timestamp is not within the last 365 days, the service responds with the status code 400 Bad Request.

 GET /api/feed/malware/detection/platform/v1/query/{time_format}/{time_value}?platform={platform_name}&[platform={platform_name}...]&[format=xml|json|tsv][&rescans_included=false|true][&sample_available=false|true][&limit=N]